Leisure Options – Suggested Places to Visit

 Blenheim Palace was built in the early 18th Century and was home to British Prime Minister, Winston Churchill.
 Easy to get to by train to Hanborough (Oxford train) and then 233 bus to Woodstock.
 Stunning on a sunny day!

-If you would like to spend your time in a calm, professional adult atmosphere you will find Worcester School of English perfect!
+If you would like to spend your time in a calm, professional adult atmosphere you will find Worcester School perfect!